Argha-Nilanjon-Nondi/birth-registration-api/readme.md

 <br>

 ## Mongodb setup
-Default mongo setting will work fine .
-No username and passsword are not defined yet .But no username and passsword is not encouraged in production .
+- Add username and password in mongodb
+- Change the .env file as needed
 - Set the database name to "BirthDB" .
 - Then add two collection named "users" and "peoplebirthinfos".
 - Upload the collection from this git repo .